connersk/ck_website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD in Computational Biology
+role: PhD in Computational & Systems Biology

 # Organizations/Affiliations to show in About widget
 organizations: